 - Even today, Native American tribes are very respectful of plants and trees.
 If they are to take a plant or tree away from the land, according to Indigenous People, they must ask for permission and forgiveness with respect.

 To learn more about the Timucua and other early residents, try the state’s publication, Native American Heritage Trail.

 Things to do in the Ocala National Forest

 The list of activities is extensive: biking, swimming, camping, snorkeling, fishing, hiking, horse riding, nature viewing, picnicking, scenic drives, kayaking and canoeing.
-For more, visit the park’s list of recreation activities.
+For more, see this list of recreation activities.

-For a complete list check out this great site on Florida's Springs.
-We explored three of our favorites:
+Ocala National Forest has a number of springs.
+For a list, check out this site on Florida's Springs.
+Here are two two of our favorites:

 Alexander Springs Recreation Area

 Alexander Springs is a stunning example of a beautiful Florida spring.
 It's a great place to swim, too.
 You'll often see professional photographers with heavy-duty underwater equipment filming beneath the surface.
 Snorkeling and lounging is quite common as well.

 When you're ready to explore, take a hike on the 1.1 mile loop Timucuan Trail, which highlights the vegetation used by the tribe.
 It's an absolutely pristine piece of Florida's natural attractions with its towering palms and lush foliage.